BlackToppStudios/DAGFrameScheduler/COMPILING.md

 # Compiling the DAGFrameScheduler #

-To build this library all that should be required is
+To build this library all that should be required is:
- * A c++ compiler
+ * A C++ compiler
  * CMake

 This has been tested on a variety of compilers on a variety of platforms including: